 In the previous review, up to 25 years of historical data was collated for nominal WAEs, announced allocations and volumes delivered.
-The final water usage forecasts were based on the long term average actual usage level.
+The final water use forecasts were based on the long term average actual use level.
 Where there was a clear trend away from the long term average, SunWater adjusted the forecast in the direction of that trend.

-Usage forecasts also took into account SunWater's assessment of future key impacts on water usage, such as changes in industry conditions, impact of trading and scheme specific issues (SunWater, 2006a).
+Water use forecasts also took into account SunWater's assessment of future changes in industry conditions, impact of trading and scheme specific issues (SunWater, 2006a).

-For the Logan River WSS, SunWater (2006b), as the previous scheme operator assumed a water usage forecast of 55% of the nominal amount of medium priority WAE in the river system, equivalent to 7454ML per year.
+For the Logan River WSS, SunWater (2006b), assumed a water use forecast of 55% of the nominal amount of MP WAE in the river system, equivalent to 7454ML per year.
 This was slightly higher than the 25-year average.
-It was noted that when water was available, relatively high water usage rates were achieved at around 80%, but declined to 20% during drought periods with low announced allocations.
+It was noted that when water was available, relatively high water use rates were achieved at around 80%, but declined to 20% during drought periods with low announced allocations.

-Seqwater (2012) confirmed that the previous price path adopted a use forecast at 55% of the nominal amount of WAE, equivalent to 7,454ML/annum or 1,864ML/quarter.
+Seqwater (2012an) confirmed that the previous price path adopted a use forecast at 55% of the nominal amount of WAE, equivalent to 7,454ML/annum or 1,864ML/quarter.
 Seqwater noted that the continuing drought conditions impacted the availability of water during 2004, 2006 and 2008, and that the average water use over the 2006-11 period was actually only 2,707ML per year.
 Announced allocations were zero in 2005-06 and 2006-07.
 Over the nine years to December 2011, average actual water use was 3,267ML per year.

-Figure 3.1 shows the historic usage information on a quarterly basis since September 2002 for the Logan River WSS submitted by Sequater (Sequater, 2012an).
+Figure 3.1 shows the historic use information on a quarterly basis since September 2002 for the Logan River WSS submitted by Seqwater (Seqwater, 2012an).

-The reduction in high priority usage from July 2008 resulted from the transfer of Beaudesert Shire Council WAE to the SEQ WGM under the SEQ water reforms.
+The reduction in HP use from July 2008 resulted from the transfer of Beaudesert Shire Council WAE to the SEQ WGM under the SEQ water reforms.

-In Round 1 consultations, irrigators questioned whether credit water was included in water use forecasts.
+During consultations in June 2012 (QCA 2012c), irrigators questioned whether credit water was included in water use forecasts.
 QFF (2012) submitted that water use forecasts should include credit water.

 The application of two-part tariffs removes the need for water use forecasts, where the fixed tariff reflects fixed costs and the volumetric tariff reflects variable costs.

 Water use data is, however, required for the Seqwater irrigation review to address Government's requirement that current prices (that is, revenues) be maintained and to estimate the cost-reflective volumetric tariffs.
-Refer Chapter 6: Draft Prices of this report.
+Refer Chapter 6of this report.

-The Authority understands that water use historical data includes credit water, on the basis that water use is observed in years when there are zero announced allocations (2005-06 and 2006-07).
+The Authority noted that water use historical data included credit water, on the basis that water use is observed in years when there are zero announced allocations (2005-06 and 2006-07).